GloriousSNK/GNNFingers-Reproduction/README.md

 Under the supervision of [Dr. Yushun Dong](https://yushundong.github.io) and [Mr. Bolin Shen](https://blshen.org)

 This project utilized text/code generated with the assistance of OpenAI's ChatGPT-3.5 (Nov 30 version, 2022).
+(Helped whenever I ran into bugs or issues)

 ---